Risk Management Structures and Tools

 - The risk management coordinator: oversees the risk management system and is supported by local risk coordinators.

 - The risk list: contains specific risks that our business divisions and other corporate sectors face.
 Reporting is mandatory for individual risks where the effect on earnings would exceed €5 million.

-WACKER identifies risks at two levels: for the individual divisions and at the Group level.
+WACKER identifies risk on two levels: divisional and Group.
 We employ various instruments to detect and recognize risk.
 These include order-intake trends, market and competition analyses, customer talks, and ongoing observation and analysis of the economic environment.